 UGA and Peace Corps Prep

-The University of Georgia Peace Corps Prep Certificate Program will let you, as a current UGA undergraduate student, acquire the knowledge and skills necessary to serve in your preferred program as a Peace Corps Volunteer after you graduate.
+The University of Georgia Office of Global Engagement and Peace Corps' Office of University Programs is pleased to offer the Peace Corps Prep Certificate, available to UGA undergraduate students.
+The program will enable you to acquire the knowledge and skills necessary to serve in your preferred program area as a Peace Corps Volunteer.
 The University of Georgia, which "endeavors to prepare the University community and the state for full participation in the global society of the twenty-first century," makes students ready to contribute positively to global society through respect and understanding of cultural differences and excellence in public service.
 These goals align well with Peace Corps' mission of promoting world peace and friendship through service and cross-cultural understanding.

 As a participant in the Peace Corps Prep Certificate Program, you will be able to build your skills to become the best potential Peace Corps Volunteer (PCV) that you can be through a combination of coursework, community outreach, and service.
 The Peace Corps Prep Committee will review your progress throughout the program and will award you a certificate upon completion of all requirements.